aws-samples/eks-blueprints-for-terraform-workshop/content/040_advanced/010_hub_and_spoke/030_hub_spoke_connectivity/020-configure-spoke-staging.md

 ### 5. Configure the addons to deploy

-let's enabled some addons in our terraform configuration:
+Let's enable some addons in our terraform configuration:

 ```bash
 sed -i '/addons = {/,/}/ c\